-Please remember not to swim with wild dolphins in the Cayman Islands.
-Observing a wild dolphin is a rare privilege in the Cayman Islands.
-However, wild dolphins – especially lone dolphins – can be unpredictable and dangerous when approached by swimmers.
-Therefore, DoE is warning members of the public not to enter the water with wild dolphins, for the protection of both the dolphin and people.
-And lets not forget whales, if you’d like to see them yourself there are ways. san diego whale watching is a great experience my friend tells me.
-They are always so fantastic my friend says.
-And san diego is a brilliant holiday location if you wanted to experience these creatures some more.
-They are so peaceful to be around so my friend tells me.
-Intelligent and surprisingly gentle (but watch out for killer whales they aren’t so gentle).
+Please remember not to swim with wild whales or dolphins in the Cayman Islands.
+Observing a wild whale or dolphin is a rare privilege in the Cayman Islands, however, wild animals – especially lone dolphins – can be unpredictable and dangerous when approached by swimmers.
+Therefore, DoE is warning members of the public not to enter the water with wild whales or dolphins, for the protection of both the animals and people.

 Most cetaceans lead a K-selective life history strategy, represented by long life expectancy, reaching sexual maturity late and reproducing few offspring with lengthy gaps between breeding years.
 All cetaceans give birth to only one calf; this is related to energetic limitations of reproducing in marine environments.
 The amount of nutrient needed for the calf from the mother and the amount of available nutrients available to the mother dictate low fecundity.
 Physiological adaptations to living in marine environments have led to cetaceans evolving compact streamlined bodies; therefore there is no room within the mother for more than one calf.
 Calves need to be large and fully formed to have the best chance for survival.
 Cetaceans nurse their offspring with a high fat content milk and calves are dependent on their mothers for about a year.
 Cetaceans are highly intelligent and social, with strong bonds between family members reinforced by constant interactions.
 Behaviour and hunting techniques are passed on through generations from adults to juveniles.
 There are some general differences between Mysticeti and Odontoceti life histories.